Cathy0610/2022-VocEmb4SVS/index.md

     </tr>
   </table></div>

-## With reverb
+## Extract clean vocals from scenes with sound effects
-In this part, we list music with reverb to demonstrate the de-reverberation effect of the separation systems.
+In this part, we list music clips with sound effects.
+The results show that the separation systems can separate clean vocals with the sound effects reduced.

-#### Case 8
+### Case 8
   <div align='center'>
 <table style="margin: 0,auto; align:center; vertical-align:middle; border: none!important">
     <tr>